Pruning-Based Extraction of Descriptions from Probabilistic Circuits: Method

 \section{Method}

-As stated in the lemma in Section \ref{subsec: link}, the logical circuit constructed from a PC covers the examples for which the PC generates a nonzero probability.
-A learned PC with nonzero parameters generates nonzero probability for all examples, which gives that the learned theory corresponds to $\mathcal{L}=\top$.
-As we are only interested in the high-density regions, represented as target $\mathcal{T}$, the PC can be pruned such that only the regions of the instance space that receive a high probability are represented by the PC.
-The resulting logical circuit can then be used as a classifier where if the circuit returns true, the probability will be above the threshold and if it results false the probability will be below the threshold.
-In addition the resulting circuit will become more comprehensible as pruning is applied.
+The input probabilistic circuit $\mathcal{M}$ is a generative model that can be transformed into a discriminative one: given an example $e$, we can compute $P_{\mathcal{M}}(e) \geq t$ (with $t$ the given threshold).
+However, this discriminative model is not easy to inspect for a domain expert.
+As described in Section~\ref{sec:bg:prob_circuits}, we can extract a logical formula from a probabilistic circuit, but that formula will be too general.
+It will also cover examples within the low density regions.

+To solve the described problem, we propose to first prune the probabilistic circuit $\mathcal{M}$ in a way that only the high density regions remain.
+Afterwards, we can extract a logical formula $\psi$ from the pruned circuit and convert it to a CNF.
+This formula then acts as a discriminative classifier that indicates whether a given example belongs to the high density region of the input probabilistic circuit $\mathcal{M}$, and that is easier to inspect.

-We propose a method called PUTPUT (Probabilistic circuit Understanding Through Pruning Underlying logical Theories) that consists of two steps.
-The first step prunes the sum-nodes of the circuit using a pruning function with iteratively changing parameters to end up with a circuit only covering the high-density regions.
-A second step prunes away input nodes to lower the size of the circuit, whilst keeping the $f1$-score resulting from the first step as a lower bound, with the goal of increasing comprehensibility.
+We propose a new approach called PUTPUT (Probabilistic circuit Understanding Through Pruning Underlying logical Theories), that prunes a probabilistic circuit while considering the $F_1$-score.
+This approach consists of two steps.
+The first step eliminates sum node edges of the circuit using existing pruning functions.
+This results in a circuit only covering the high-density regions.
+A second step eliminates input nodes to further decrease the aggregated entropy of the circuit, whilst keeping the $F_1$-score resulting from the first step as a lower bound.